- This event has passed.

 - A review of different types of grants educators can apply for

 - Key factors in writing strong applications

 - Steps involved in applying and receiving the grants

 - A list of grants that are currently accepting applications with a profile of the previous recipients for these grants

-Principals, tech and curriculum directors, assistant principals, librarians, and teachers interested in STEM and coding will benefit from attending this live, interactive session.
-Bring your questions!
-Dr. Jamalian will answer your questions throughout her presentation and at the end.
-Participants will take away actionable strategies for funding and scaling their elementary and middle school STEM and coding programs.
+Principals, tech and curriculum directors, assistant principals, librarians, and teachers interested in STEM and coding will benefit from watching this recorded session.
+Learn actionable strategies for funding and scaling their elementary and middle school STEM and coding programs.

 About the Presenter

 Azadeh (Azi) Jamalian, PhD is the head of education strategy at littleBits, an award-winning platform of easy-to-use electronic building blocks that is empowering kids everywhere to create inventions, large and small.
 Before joining littleBits, she co-founded Tiggly, an innovative learning company focused on creating powerful new ways of learning for young children by bringing physical play into their digital experiences.
 Dr. Jamalian has a PhD in cognitive studies in education from Teachers College Columbia University, and has published journal articles and book chapters on a broad range of topics such as designing learning platforms for children, emerging educational tech, game design, mathematical education, and cognition.
 Dr. Jamalian has received numerous awards including “IES Prize for Excellence in Research on Cognition and Student Learning” and “The Cooney Center’s certificate of innovation in Children’s Learning.”

 Join the STEM Learning community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, view past edWebinars, take a quiz to receive a CE certificate for a past edWebinar, and access free resources.